-Chop the potatoes and then add some banana leaves and sugar to the mixture.
+Soak, chop the potatoes and then add some banana leaves and sugar to the mixture.
 This is the mixture that you will add to the pot and use as a source of potassium and phosphorus for your orchid.

 Note that the levels of potassium that your orchid is receiving will determine how well it blooms.

 This one is really simple.
 You just need to take a teaspoon of molasses and add to water and then make it part of your daily orchid watering routine.

 When combined with the other homemade fertilizer types, it gives your orchid all the nutrition that it needs to grow.

 Chicken bones are very rich in potassium and calcium.
 You just need to dry the bones and then crush them and after that, add them to the pot that contains the flower.